alinush/csail-website/cheatsheets/index.md

     avconv -i [input file] -ss [start time hh:mm:ss.milisecs] -t [duration in secs] -codec copy [output file]

 Or use `-to [end time hh:mm:ss.milisecs]` to indicate the time at which to stop cutting instead of the duration.
+**Note:** If you chose to not re-encode (i.e., you use the `-codec copy` option), in many cases the trimmed/cut output file will not have the first 5 seconds of the video, which is super-annoying.
+To fix this, just remove the `-codec copy`, which will take a longer time but give you an actual good cut.

 [ViM](../vim/)
 -----------